couchbaselabs/sdk-rfcs/rfc/0008-datastructures.md

 Because subdoc does not have sorting functionality, sets will not be sorted.

-Note: SDKs implementing a “Set” API **may** use value-types that are not primitives with the caveat that they document the fact that any sort of non-primitive comparison operation will take place on the client.
+Note: SDKs implementing a "Set" API **may** use value-types that are not primitives with the caveat that they document the fact that any sort of non-primitive comparison operation will take place on the client.
 This should not be permissible for "discreet"-style APIs, however.

 #### Iteration